 If heading out into the world to meet strangers intimidates you, start online first.
 This has been the most successful route for me.
 I have been able to leverage networking to grow my own side business while I’m still in the classroom.
 I grew connections in the following familiar platforms:

 Start following the people you’d like to be connected to.
-Because I love education and writing, I focus on blogs that feature educational content and educational influencers.
+Because I love education and writing, I focused on blogs that feature educational content and educational influencers.
 The more famous they are, the larger reach they will have.
 However, the larger they are also means they may be harder to connect with.
+I found that many influencers are very open and easy to connect with.
+They understand the importance of networking in education, too.

 After I’ve followed specific people, I start to engage and interact.
 Leaving comments and adding value to their space makes me stand out in their world and on their platform.